jacksonianrtaylor/movie_rec_proj/README.md

 It only uses them to calculate similairty between movies which is part of a function that makes a movie prediction.

-It is based on user preference and realtionship between users rather than a prediction based on pure signs of production value... that can be applied to predict good movies.
+The model is based on user preference and realtionship between users rather than a prediction based on pure signs of production value that can be applied to predict how good a movie is.

-The data used is based off random users and the movie rating predictions are for random users
+The data used is based off random users and the movie rating predictions are for random users.